-If you have voicemail with your mobile carrier and have travelled abroad, you will know how costly and difficult it can be to retrieve your messages while you're away.
+If you have voicemail with your mobile carrier and have traveled abroad, you will know how costly and difficult it can be to retrieve your messages while you’re away.

 If your phone is turned ON whilst abroad and you receive a call that you are unable to answer, you are charged for the voicemail call as if it was a roaming call (with the exception of within the EU).
 You will then typically receive an SMS notification and upon receiving that, you are likely to call in and listen to the voicemail, which again is a roaming call.

-You can minimise these charges by enabling 'permanent call forwarding' before you leave.
-This means that whilst in your home country, you phone will not ring, but will transfer straight to voicemail.
+You can minimise these charges by enabling ‘permanent call forwarding’ before you leave.
+This means whilst in your home country, your phone will not ring but will transfer straight to voicemail.
 This means if you turn your phone on whilst abroad, the call is still handled in your home country, thus not subject to roaming fees.

 If you enable ‘permanent call forwarding’ you are able to make phone calls whilst abroad and these will still be subject to roaming fees.

 Please Note: It is also typically very expensive to have Mobile Data Roaming enabled on your handset whilst away, thus we advise this is also disabled prior to leaving.